spoddutur/my-notes/semantic-search-2.md

 - These approaches are typically based on a single knowledge source such as WordNet or Wikipedia
 - Bound to the specific structure of the knowledge source assumed to be known a-priori.
 - Highly restricted by the scope of the knowledge source (WordNet or wikipedia in this case).
-- For a query like “bass”, this method may not detect the different senses for ambiguous keywords like: _dbpedia-owl:Fish, dbpedia-owl:Instrument, dbpedia-owl:instrument, dbpedia-owl:voice, dbpedia-owl:partner, dbpedia-owl:note, dbpedia-owl:Musical, dbpedia-owl:lowest etc_
+- This method may not detect the different senses for ambiguous keywords.
+For example, for the word “bass” which could mean "fish" or "music" based on user context.
 Next, Iam going to talk about a more generic approach to expand the query which addresses some of the disadvantages mentioned above.. (continued in [part3](https://spoddutur.github.io/my-notes/semantic-search-3))

 ### References: